PUBLICATIONS

 PRESS

 “Beneath Mt.
-Montecito at the Riven Rock home of Frank McGinity, and outdoor art exhibit featuring local artists took place on Sunday as a benefit for the Art Foundation of Santa Barbara. (-) In additional to Ralph Waterhouse, participating artists included Ann Sanders< Chris Potter, Patricia Post, John Iwerks, Ray Hunter, Chris Chapman, Danuta Bennett, and Andrea Anderson .
-The art Foundation of Santa Barbara’s mission is to educate the public about the work of artists with the special focus on Santa Barbara County and the Central and South Coast of California. “
+Montecito at the Riven Rock home of Frank McGinity, and outdoor art exhibit featuring local artists took place on Sunday as a benefit for the Art Foundation of Santa Barbara. (-) In addition to Ralph Waterhouse, participating artists included Ann Sanders< Chris Potter, Patricia Post, John Iwerks, Ray Hunter, Chris Chapman, Danuta Bennett, and Andrea Anderson.
+The Art Foundation of Santa Barbara’s mission is to educate the public about the work of artists with a special focus on Santa Barbara County and the Central and South Coast of California. “

 “For Danuta Bennett, who specializes in expressive, evocative realism and is one of this year’s featured artists, the annual tour is more than just an opportunity to sell her art.
 “Even though there are not always conversations about art, it is still a warm and fun event.
 And I crave that kind of closeness with people who are receiving your art.
 It makes everything comfortable.: said Bennet, who works from The Clay studio in Goleta, predominantly on Acrylics, oils, and pencils.
 Bennet said she is inspired by people who visit her studio.
 “When creating, I am only with the image or the painting I am creating.
 It’s great when I open the studio because I meet new people and see their reactions… Generally, I am very private, but then I put my soul on the canvas for everybody to take it, interpret it, and love or hate it.
 But when I talk to somebody who has never seen my art before, they will notice different elements and respond differently, and sometimes that allows me to get inspired for the next piece.”